epics-base/pvxs/documentation/server.rst

     Port zero is treated as a wildcard to match any port.
     UDP traffic from matched addresses will be ignored with no further processing.

+EPICS_PVA_CONN_TMO
+    Inactivity timeout for TCP connections.
+For compatibility with pvAccessCPP a multiplier of 4/3 is applied.
+So a value of 30 results in a 40 second timeout.

+.. versionadded:: UNRELEASED
+    Prior to UNRELEASED *EPICS_PVA_CONN_TMO* was ignored.

 .. doxygenstruct:: pvxs::server::Config
     :members: